 Ingrisch, Doris (2021).
 Knowing in Intra-Acting.
 Arts-based Research als Weg des Welt-Gestaltens.
 In: Annegret Huber/Doris Ingrisch/Therese Kaufmann/Johannes Kretz/Gesine Schröder/Tasos Zembylas (Eds.), Knowing in Performing (147-160).
 Bielefeld: transcript Verlag.

 Doris Ingrisch and Adelheid Mers, with Maria Gstättner

 How do you work?
-Trials in Aisthesis and Performativity
+Explorartions in Aisthesis and Performativity